Jeremy-Deh/GoRankAnalysis/README.md

 Ranking in Go uses a kyu/dan system (kyu for the majority of us and dan for the strong players).
 It starts from 20kyu (for the very beginners) to 1 kyu (for the confirmed players), then from 1 dan (for the good players) to 9 dan (very strong professional players)

-But there is no official representation of what a strength of 1dan or 10kyu represents, therefore it can vary from a country to another one.
+But there is no official representation of what strength represent being 1 dan or being 10 kyu, therefore it can vary from a country to another one.

 If you are a man of 177cm, and if we were still mesuring heights and lengths like we mesure Go ranking, you would probably be 5-kyu-tall in New-Zealand (where 177cm is average for a man) but you'd probably be 3-dan-tall in Honduras (where the average man is 166 cm), but fortunately, you are not 6k-tall somewhere and 3d-tall somewhere else, you are 177cm tall **everywhere**.